beccajonas/backend-challenge/README.md

 FLASK_SECRET_KEY=insert_key_here
 ```

+*BEFORE STEP 6: Copy and paste the contents of the repository's Pipfile into your local machine's Pipfile if they do not match.*

 6. Create virtual envionrment by running the following commands in terminal.
 ```bash
 pipenv install
 pipenv shell
 ```
-6a.
-Copy and pase contents of repo's Pipfile into local machines Pipfile.
-Repeat step 6.

 7. Initiliaze databse by running the following commands in terminal.
 ```bash